awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

             }
   	   }

-    	 // Convert Work item data retrieved from MySQL
-	 // into XML to pass back to the view private Document toXml(List<WorkItem> itemList) {
+    	 // Convert Work data into XML to pass back to the view private Document toXml(List<WorkItem> itemList) {

          try {